 A specific network interface on a Scout.
 This interface can be configured to throttle some discovery traffic (at least Host, Port, Path, and SNMP)

 A Target (/32 or /128) generated for a non-Host/Path scan(discovery) type as a result of Spectre learning about an address.
 These Targets can be generated by being discovered via Host or Path, being Indirectly or Passively discovered, or by having a device added via API.
 These are the Targets the system generates itself (governed by discovered addresses, Eligible List, and Avoid List).

 A device that we were able to talk to and get responses with a set of SNMP credentials.
+Receiving SysDescr, routes, or interfaces will be examples of a SNMP Accessible device.
 If we just get an error message (an SNMPv3 credential error or a OID not found for v2) we will not be snmpAccessible though we will be an snmpResponder

 This is a Tertiary Target type.
 If configured to do so, we will gather data from various SNMP OIDs and determine things like Interface or Route information